Wreck of the Old 97: Wreck

-At Monroe, Broady was instructed to get the Fast Mail to Spencer, 166 mi distant, on time.
+At Monroe, Broady was instructed to get the Fast Mail to Spencer, 166 mi distant, making up whatever lost time he could over the division.
 The scheduled running time from Monroe to Spencer was four hours, fifteen minutes – an average speed of approximately 39 mph.
 In order to make up the one hour delay, the train's average speed would have to be at least 51 mph.
 Broady was ordered to maintain speed through Franklin Junction in Gretna, an intermediate stop normally made during the run.

 The route between Monroe and Spencer ran through rolling terrain, and there were numerous danger points due to the combination of grades and tight radius curves.
 Signs were posted to warn engineers to watch their speed.
 However, in his quest to stay on time, Broady rapidly descended a heavy grade that ended at the 45 ft Stillhouse Trestle, which spanned Stillhouse Branch.
 He was unable to sufficiently reduce speed as he approached the curve leading into the trestle, causing the entire train to derail and plunge into the ravine below.
 The flames that erupted afterwards consumed the splintered debris of the wooden cars, and it was very hard for the local fire department to extinguish the blaze.
 The investigation that followed was greatly hampered by the fire and the few witnesses to the incident.

 Of the eighteen men on board, eleven men died (nine on impact) and seven were injured.
 Among the deceased were the conductor Blair, engineer Broady and flagman Moody.
 The bodies of both firemen were recovered, but they were mangled so badly they were unrecognizable.